bjartemisund/policy/privacy-policy.md

 We can change these Terms at any time.
 We keep a historical record of all changes to our Terms on [GitHub](https://github.com/appearin/policy).
 If a change is material, we’ll let you know before it takes effect.
-By using appear.in on or after that effective date, you agree to the new Terms.
+By using Whereby on or after that effective date, you agree to the new Terms.
 If you don’t agree to them, you should delete your account before they take effect, otherwise your use of the Service and Content will be subject to the